KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 ### 5 · The Law of Field Reflection

 The Field does not invent awareness — it reflects it.
-Proto-awareness \( \emptyset〄 \) coheres as centropic luminosity at L₅, resonates through archetypal Forms at L₄, individuates as reflexive consciousness at L₃, continues declivous centropy across L₂ (identity-aware consciousness), and completes embodiment at L₁ (material interface).
+Proto-awareness \( \emptyset\text{〄} \) coheres as centropic luminosity at L₅, resonates through archetypal Forms at L₄, individuates as reflexive consciousness at L₃, continues declivous centropy across L₂ (identity-aware consciousness), and completes embodiment at L₁ (material interface).

 From embodiment, remembrance proceeds by **acclivous expansion** (C↑⚫).
 This is **reflective centropy** — form refining into principle until awareness is once again luminous and pre-reflexive.